Attending a funeral for a friend is hard. What to say at a funeral is even harder.

 - I make God known.

-Additionally, if you have any “talking points” or suggestions for my talk I would appreciate it.
+Additionally, if you have any “talking points” or suggestions for what to say at a funeral I would appreciate it.
 Obviously, I will have personal stories of my friends, but I also want to incorporate a number of points such as

 - Death is an event, not a destination.